aaico/aaico-voice-processing-challenge-2024/README.md

 - The label you assigned to the sample.
 - The time at which the sample was labelled.

+More details on the challenge are provided here: https://docs.google.com/document/d/1Nacv8gT2kfG2wGWXIdKaisStBy2xfGPJIGy27AqqEo4.

 You can evaluate your results directly on Colab in which the scoring method is fully explicit: https://colab.research.google.com/drive/1ekMF1UFfr3djseliJleUNpvzfyIJP57G?usp=sharing by uploading the results.pkl file (along with the audio_aaico_challenge.wav file).

 ### Instructions